-The Head & the Load combines music, dance, film projections, mechanised sculptures and shadow play to tell the story of the millions of African porters and carriers who served British, French and German forces during the First World War.
-The world premiere of this major new work will be staged in Tate Modern’s Turbine Hall.
+The Head & the Load combined music, dance, film projections, mechanised sculptures and shadow play to tell the story of the millions of African porters and carriers who were involved in the First World War.
+The world premiere of this major new work was staged in Tate Modern’s Turbine Hall.

-This musical journey, as much an installation as a performance piece, combines performances by orchestra collective The Knights with an international cast of singers, dancers and performers, many of whom are based in South Africa.
-They are accompanied by a chorus of mechanised gramophones, projections and shadow play to create an extraordinary imaginative landscape on an epic scale.
+The musical journey, as much an installation as a performance piece, combined performances by orchestra collective The Knights with an international cast of singers, dancers and performers, many of whom are based in South Africa.
+They were accompanied by a chorus of mechanised gramophones, projections and shadow play to create an extraordinary imaginative landscape on an epic scale.

-The Head & the Load is co-commissioned by 14-18 NOW: WW1 Centenary Commissions, Park Avenue Armory, Ruhrtriennale and MASS MoCA with additional support from Holland Festival.
+The Head & the Load was co-commissioned by 14-18 NOW: WW1 Centenary Commissions, Park Avenue Armory, Ruhrtriennale and MASS MoCA with additional support from Holland Festival.

 World premiere in London at Tate Modern produced by THE OFFICE performing arts + film in association with Quaternaire with support from the Naomi Milgrom Foundation.
 14-18 NOW is supported by the National Lottery through Heritage Lottery Fund and Arts Council England, and by the Department for Digital Culture, Media & Sport.

 The Head & the Load acknowledges the kind assistance of Marian Goodman Gallery, Goodman Gallery and Lia Rumma Gallery.